 The fact that many businesses now employ both full-time employees and part-time employees in addition to independent contractors, consultants, and other third parties further serves to confuse issues.

 All of these elements bring about a number of project problems, progress barriers, and, most importantly, disengaged workers, which can make it challenging to maintain productivity and communication.

 Solution: During a project, you need to collaborate regularly to stay on track.
 But instead of using constant real-time communication (that interrupts your flow and productivity), you can asynchronously give updates, check-in on progress, and adjust your goals.

 Real Life Example: Brian Casel, ZipMessage – Founder, has stated that the PM tool they use is by far among the most efficient tools in keeping their remote team on the same page through asynchronous communication.
 Also, you can simply do away with virtual meetings and superfluous team calls that chew into your valuable time.

 - Too many tools

 Problem: Can’t manage a reliable information flow with a jumble of integrations.

-However, productivity is frequently paralysed (or drastically slowed down) rather than maximised when you have to work with such a baffling number of systems.
+However, productivity is frequently paralyzed (or drastically slowed down) rather than maximized when you have to work with such a baffling number of systems.

 Solution: To tackle (and untangle) what appears to be a mishmash of platforms, we advocate merging core project management requirements into a single solution.
 To establish an excellent, all-in-one project management platform, you don’t need a variety of separate products.